avarp/nolla/README.md

 $response = App::processHttpRequest($request);

-// grap response and make assertions
+// make assertions on $response
 ```

 `App::sendHttpResponse` method clears all HTTP headers before sending so you can be sure that only headers that present in response object will be sent.